cmgcds/fastvpinns/docs/_rst/tutorials/forward_problems_2d/complex_mesh/cd2d/cd2d.rst

 This example demonstrates how to solve a Poisson equation in 2D on a circular domain using the ``fastvpinns`` package.
-All the necesary files can be found in the examples folder of the `fastvpinns GitHub repository <https://github.com/cmgcds/fastvpinns>`_
+All the necessary files can be found in the examples folder of the `fastvpinns GitHub repository <https://github.com/cmgcds/fastvpinns>`_

 The Poisson equation is given by